felipearosemena/ChaosDashboards/README.md

 ## API

 ### `/api/graphql`
 All the API is driven via graphql.
-Visit `/api/graphql` in the browser to access the Yoga playground.
+Visit `/api/graphql` in the browser to access the Yoga playground and browse the schema.

-`coinInfo` & `prices` Queries hit the coingecko api directly.
-They cannot be abused or we'll hit the rate limit for the free tier.

 ## Improvements